SailNav. Search

 Buoys and Marks (IALA)

-Buoys and marks are aids to navigation that indicate channels, dangers, special areas, and safe water references.
-Their meaning is interpreted by shape, colors/bands, topmark (figure at the top), and light characteristics (if they are lit).
+Buoys and marks are aids to navigation that signal channels, hazards, special zones, and safe water references.
+Their meaning is interpreted by shape, colors/bands, topmark (the figure at the top), and light characteristics (if they are lighted).

 IALA Zones

 The world is divided into two regions for lateral buoyage.
-The way to interpret port/starboard changes between them (the other types—cardinal, isolated danger, safe water, special—are common):
+The way port/starboard are interpreted changes between them (other types—cardinal, isolated danger, safe water, special—are common to both):

 • Region A: Europe, Africa, most of Asia, Australia, and New Zealand — see Region A table.